Toby Mills: Storylines

 In the late-night special Hollyoaks: Leap of Faith, Ellie could no longer cope with Toby and ran off to Liverpool, with Toby close in her wake.
 Ellie confronted him and Toby promised that he would hand himself in, but he just wanted to enjoy his last few hours with her.
 After the hours went by, Toby caught Ellie trying to get in contact with her brother which made Toby furious.
 Toby decided to bet with Ellie whether their love could survive anything, and suggested they each jump onto the opposite roof building.
 Ellie, however, was concerned as Toby continued to get increasingly aggressive.
 Dan arrived in time to witness Toby harming Ellie.
 In order to save his sister's life, Dan pushed Toby off the building, where he landed in the road and was hit by a car.
 This was witnessed by several people, including Ellie and Dan's sister Lisa, who had come with Dan to rescue Ellie.
 Toby later dies.

-The Hunter family blamed him for ruining Ellie's life that caused her to turn against them.
-After her brother Dan's death, Ellie visits Toby's grave and angrily tells him that she wishes she had not married him as it destroyed her relationship with her family.
+Reception

+In 2003, the character was nominated for Best Bad Boy at the Inside Soap Awards.
+The following year, Toby's death and Dan's trial for his murder received a nomination for Best Storyline.
+At the 2004 British Soap Awards, Luxemburg was nominated for the Villain of the Year and Best Exit accolades.
+Toby's rooftop fall was nominated for Spectacular Scene of the Year award at the same ceremony.

+On 18 September 2020, Channel 4 chose the episode centric to Toby taking Ellie hostage in their flat as part of their Hollyoaks Favourites series.
+The series features what the broadcaster deemed "classic episodes".
+The BBC ran a poll to determine television's "Best Villain" in 2003.
+Toby was rated as the eighth best out of a list of twenty villains.
+Katie Byrne from Digital Spy ranked Toby at nine in her list of Hollyoaks' "nine scariest killers".
+She opined belongs to "far-away era" of the show and branded his killing style as "throwback terror".
+Byrne described a gritty end to the character, stating "you know things are about to get dark when the conclusion of a storyline is played out in a late-night one-off episode."
+Tina Miles (Chester Chronicle) included Toby in the top three "most sinister serial killers" ever featured in the show.
+Marion McMullen of South Wales Echo included Toby's murder spree in her list of twenty-five most memorable facts about Hollyoaks.